-Regulations of the CG budget are stipulated in the Form of Government chapter 9, 1-10 §§.
+Regulations of the central government budget are stipulated in the Form of Government chapter 9, 1-10 §§.
 Additional regulations are specified in the Budget Act (SFS 2011:203, amended SFS 2014:866).

-The CG budget is voted by the Riksdag (the Swedish parliament) in the end of December each year.
-The budget balance is part of the outcome of the CG budget, which is included in the Annual Report for the Central Government.
-The annual report for CG, as well as, the annual reports for each individual central government authority, is audited by the Swedish NAO.
+The central government budget is voted by the Riksdag (the Swedish parliament) in the end of December each year.
+The budget balance is part of the outcome of the central government budget, which is included in the Annual Report for the central government.
+The annual report for central government, as well as, the annual reports for each individual central government authority, is audited by the Swedish NAO.

-For the major part, the audit of the Annual Report for the Central Government takes place in late March and in the beginning of April.
-But, the audit can continue until mid-May when the Annual audit Report for CG is presented to the parliament (the Riksdag).
+For the major part, the audit of the Annual Report for the central government takes place in late March and in the beginning of April.
+But, the audit can continue until mid-May when the Annual audit Report for central government is presented to the parliament (the Riksdag).